 Medical care for fractures is more costly than you might think; bills can easily accumulate a total in excess of $10,000 or more.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 to learn how a claim for the benefits you are due can cover your healthcare expenses and close the wage gap while you miss work time to recover.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227 to learn how a claim for the benefits you are due can cover your healthcare expenses and close the wage gap while you miss work time to recover.

 Different Types of Fractures

 Bone fractures typically get lumped together in one mental image of a bone being snapped in two.
 But there are actually several different types of fractures with varying degrees of severity and healing times.
 As part of your initial medical evaluation after your workplace injury, your doctor will determine which kind of fracture you have suffered.
 These may include: